 Once the diffusion occurs for the knowledge, there exists a sharing of understanding specific to the target population in a codified and abstract form.

-The newly systemized insights apply to several situations that typically invoke new learning experiences as knowledge is absorbed and give rise to learnt behavior to become tacit knowledge.
+The newly systemized insights apply to several situations that typically invoke new knowledge and learning experiences as the info is absorbed and give rise to learnt behavior to become tacit knowledge.

 The primary goal of Boisot’s model of KM is to serve companies with cost-effective solutions.
-The company simply adopts dynamic knowledge management strategies that directly help the learning cycle’s playful nature.
+The company’s site simply adopts dynamic knowledge management strategies that directly help the learning cycle’s playful nature.

 ZACK Knowledge Management